-Michael Gerber, President & CEO The changes and/or additions in the attached 2018 FSS Action Plan are described in bold below for each section and highlighted in the Action Plan.
+The changes and/or additions in the attached 2020 FSS Action Plan are described in bold below for each section and highlighted in the Action Plan.
 Note: Throughout the document, the term "FSS member" has been replaced with "FSS participant" as preferential term.

-I. INTRODUCTION
+I. INTRODUCTION:

-Paragraph One: Added explanation that PBRA families will be included in a combined FSS program along with HCV and PH; included latest revision date.
+Paragraph One: Added explanation that remaining PBRA families that were previously enrolled in FSS will be included in a combined FSS program for HCV and PH; added that no new PBRA residents will be enrolled into FSS under the existing NOFA per HUD guidance; included latest revision date.

-Paragraph Two: Included "Project Based Rental Assistance" in listing of residents served by the
+Paragraph Two: Included "Project Based Rental Assistance" in listing of residents served by the Housing Authority.